LaunchCoderGirlSTL/web_group_cohort/lesson_5.md

 The design files are located in your project file (find the design folder in web_group_project_1 repo on your computer) or you can view them [here](https://drive.google.com/drive/folders/0B9ILOB0VrUJ5ODFvVTdhRWZiaHc?usp=sharing) on GoogleDrive.
 Make sure you start with the Desktop Version.
 We will be learning responsive design later to code the mobile version.

 #### Bored?!
 **Do**: Remember that Portfolio project you worked on the first or second week?
-CodeSchool even has a quick design class you can check out to get started...
+CodeSchool even has a quick design class you can check out to get started:
 [CodeSchool - Fundamentals Of Design](https://www.codeschool.com/courses/fundamentals-of-design)

-**Read**: This article has some great advice as to what to put on your portfolio...
+**Read**: This article has some great advice as to what to put on your portfolio:
 [Tips on Creating a Portfolio](https://skillcrush.com/2015/03/12/impressive-tech-portfolio/)

-**Resourse to Use**:
+**Some Resourses to Use**:
 [Balsamiq - Wireframing & Prototyping](https://balsamiq.com/)
 *(note: crystal sent out a free subscription to balsamiq)*
 [Typecast - Exploring Fonts for Website](https://typecast.com/)